mlhoutel/SigmaHelpSheets/README.md

 # Welcome to my help sheet

-*There I will put all the usefull commands, tips and tricks I will found on the differents IT technologies.*
+*There I will put all the usefull commands, tips and tricks I will find on the IT technologies.*

 ### You can already find help for: